 Living with congenital heart disease (CHD) may mean regular visits to the doctor throughout your life.
 Your health care might include visits to a cardiologist, cardiology treatments, repeat surgeries or other interventions.
 It depends on the type of heart defect you have and how complex it is.

-Many people with CHD can go for years – even decades – before needing any interventions, while other people spend far more time in the hospital and doctor’s offices than they’d like.
-And some people don’t develop symptoms of their CHD until adulthood.
-Knowing what to watch for will give you a better understanding of your CHD, some of the complications that may occur, and measures you can take to protect your health.
+Living with CHD can vary greatly from person to person.
+Some may go years, even decades, before needing any interventions, while others might find themselves frequently visiting hospitals and doctor’s offices.
+For some, symptoms of their CHD might not appear until adulthood.
+Understanding what to watch for will help you better manage your CHD, be aware of potential complications and take steps to protect your health.

 Symptoms to watch for

-The better you know your body when it is well, the more easily you’ll be able to notice when something isn’t right.
+The more familiar you are with how your body feels when it is well, the easier it will be to notice when something is off.

-It is important to know that not all of the symptoms listed below mean that you are having problems with your heart, but if they persist you should contact your cardiologist and primary care provider.
+It is important to know that not all the symptoms listed below mean that you are having problems with your heart, but if they persist contact your cardiologist and primary healthcare provider.

 General symptoms